Singular cscK metrics on smoothable varieties: Smoothable case

-\end{prop} \begin{proof} We adapt the approach of Chen--Cheng to deal with our case.
+\begin{proof} We shall adapt the strategy of Chen--Cheng to deal with our case.
 We emphasize that we shall use Chern--Lu inequality for Laplacian instead of Aubin--Yau's one since the holomorphic bisectional curvatures of reference metrics are not uniformly bounded from below along the family.